cheersalam/VideoStreamer/README.md

 A fun project to receive video stream from **Parrot Drone** and render it on screen without using any Parrot SDK.
 This project can also be used for creating mpegts files. it uses ffmpeg for decoding and SDL for rendering.

-**VideoContainerGenerator:** This project depends on another project called VideoContainerGenerator (https://*github.com/cheersalam/VideoContainerGenerator.git*) for rendering and mpegts container generation.
-You don't need to install this project.
-VideoStreamer will automatically compile and install VideoContainerGenerator.
-It compiles ffmpeg in **LGPL v1.2** version and uses ffmpeg's inbuilt h264 decoder.

 **TODO:**
 -